Projects-At-GP/school-messenger/WHITEPAPER.md

 The above mentioned `EPOCH` is `1609455600000` (UNIX timestamp from *`01/01/2021 00:00`*)

 ## Status Codes
-All used stauts codes by the messenger:
+All used status codes by the messenger:
 | Code | Meaning                                             | Everything OK? |
 |:----:|:----------------------------------------------------|:--------------:|
 | 200  | OK                                                  | Yes            |